Emmanuel-chukwudi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This will write a script that counts the number of directories and sub-directories in the current directory
+This will create a script that takes a list of words as input and prints only words that appear exactly once